KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-NatureCalendar by mykle1](https://github.com/mykle1/MMM-NatureCalendar)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-NatureCalendar.js`: Replace it with `MagicMirror²`.

 ### [MMM-NatureRemo by mtatsuma](https://github.com/mtatsuma/MMM-NatureRemo)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-NatureRemo.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.

 ### [MMM-Navigate by Ax-LED](https://github.com/Ax-LED/MMM-Navigate)

-1. No keywords in 'package.json'.
-We would use them as tags on the website.
+1. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 2. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 3. Deprecated: Found `electron-rebuild` in file `postinstall`: Replace it with `@electron/rebuild`